floriaaan/goodfood/services/delivery/README.md

 ### Run

+Create the .env base on the .env.example.
 Then run the following command:

 ```
-docker run goodfood-delivery:1.0.0
+docker run --env-file=.env goodfood-delivery:1.0.0
 ```